Computational study of the mechanism of Bcl-2 apoptotic switch: Discussion

 \subsection{Steady-state ultrasensitivity originates from Bax/Bak activation by BH3-only activators, not from spontaneous activation}

-Our aim was to identify those interactions between Bcl-2 subgroups, which are responsible for emerging switching behavior.
-Therefore we examined how the variations of the model's reaction rates can affect properties in the modeled system.
-Single parameter variations, as well as simultaneous variations of multiple parameters revealed interesting relations between parameter setup and steady-state sensitivity of the hybrid model and reduced indirect/direct models.
+The aim of our modeling/simulation was to identify those interactions between the Bcl-2 groups, which are responsible for the emerging switching behavior.
+Single-parameter variations, as well as simultaneous variations of multiple reaction rates revealed interesting relations between the parameter setup and the steady-state sensitivity of the hybrid model.

-Based on these results we can conclude that spontaneous activation of effectors Bax/Bak plays minor if any role in activation, allowing their further oligomerization and mitochondrial permeabilization.
-Similarly, it seems that the neutralization of activated effectors contributes to switching behavior far more than preventive inhibition of inactive forms.
-Taken together, the interaction pattern corresponding to hypothesis of direct activation forms switching mechanisms that yields ultrasensitive behavior.
-Alternative interaction pattern - the indirect model, does not lead to this behavior.
+Based on the simulation results, we can conclude that spontaneous activation of effectors Bax/Bak play minor if any role in the Bcl-2 switch.
+The neutralization of the already activated effectors contributes to the switching behavior to much bigger extent than the inhibition of their proenzymes.
+Taken together, the direct activation mechanism gives rise to ultrasensitive response, while the indirect one doesn't.